milesmfe/botrap/README.md

 - Trap Suit Match: Creates a trap based on the combination of two card suits
 - Trap Rank Match: Creates a trap based on the combination of two card ranks

 Trap rules accumulate throughout a round, meaning decisions made in early hands affect all subsequent hands in that round.
 This creates a complex strategic layer where players must balance immediate tactical needs with long-term round planning.
+After each trap rule is applied, all cards are returned to their respective decks, the decks are reshuffled, and new hands are dealt with the accumulated trap rules taking effect.

 The Gold rule provides a unique strategic option, allowing players to designate one specific card per round as Gold.
 This not only protects that card but also resets all currently trapped cards back to normal, offering a powerful but limited defensive mechanism.
+Like other rules, applying Gold triggers a complete reshuffle and redeal of hands.

 ## How to Play

 ### Basic Gameplay Flow

-Each hand begins with 13 cards dealt to both you and your opponent.
+Each hand begins with 5 cards dealt to both you and your opponent.
 Your cards are visible while your opponent's remain face-down, creating an information asymmetry that favors careful planning over reactive play.
+Note that certain opponents can increase your hand size by their level number (e.g., level 2 opponents may give you 7 cards instead of 5).

+Opponent cards show visual hints about their type through subtle highlighting on their backs - trapped cards have a red tint, gold cards have a yellow tint, and wild cards have a gray tint, while normal cards have no highlighting.

 Select any combination of cards from either hand and apply one of the available trap rules.
 The rule affects all matching cards currently in play and will continue to affect matching cards in future hands within the same round.